 When it comes to maintaining an effective relationship, be it with your loved ones, coworkers or, acquaintances, good communication is vital.
 Every culture has its own communication style norm used by most people in that culture.
 When surrounded by diverse cultures, it’s relatively easy to ignore, mess up, patronize, or offend people.
-Most of us share the workplace with people of other cultures, so the possibility of messing up is a little bit higher there.
+Most of us share the workplace with people of other cultures, so the possibility of having bad cross-cultural communication in the workplace and messing up is a little bit higher there.

 However, now that we got you all tensed up, we’re going to loosen you up by showing you what cross-cultural communication is and what you can do to improve it in your workplace.
 Understanding how cultural factors impact communication between individuals in a particular workplace is of vital importance.
 Through the development of communication skills which are also part of leadership skills, one can create a thriving work environment where anybody brings out the best of them.